Deko856/Discord-Referral-Bot/README.md

 # Discord-Referral-Bot
 Discord bot that can allow users to sign up to the referral program using this bot to then track how many people they invite to your Discord server.

-This project is currently abandoned but no plans to make furthur improvements or add new features.
+This project is currently abandoned with no plans to make furthur improvements or add new features.

 ## Requirements
 1. Discord Bot Token [Guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)